5 Things You Need to Know About Electronic Health Records in Medical Education - Part 1

-Electronic health records (EHRs), also called electronic medical records (EMRs), were be utilized as a database system as far back as the 1960s with the use of a Problem Oriented Medical Record attributed to Larry Weed.
-The first EHR is attributed to the Regenstrief Institute in 1972. [ii] Widespread adoption of EHRs yet was still not possible until the cost declined and increased availability of personal computers in the 1990s.
-Despite the availability of the technology and advancement of these systems over the past 30 years, use of EHR systems is still only now becoming ubiquitous.
+Electronic health records (EHRs), also called electronic medical records (EMRs), began to be utilized as a database system as far back as the 1960s with the use of a Problem Oriented Medical Record attributed to Larry Weed.
+The first true EHR is attributed to the Regenstrief Institute in 1972. [ii] Widespread adoption of EHRs however was still not possible until the cost decline and increased availability of personal computers in the 1990s.
+Despite the availability of the technology and advancement of these systems over the past 30 years, utilization of EHR systems is still only now becoming ubiquitous.
 Nine out of 10 clinicians have a certified EHR system as of October 2018. [iii]

 While the thought of using a paper-based system to those in current generations is unimaginable, widespread adoption has been slow and is still in the process of implementation across even large healthcare institutions.
-A driver behind the development and adoption of EHRs was from a governmental mandate by the Center of Medicare Services.
+A driver behind the development and adoption of EHRs was from a governmental mandate by the Centers for Medicare & Medicaid Services.
 This mandate is pushing for a set of goals for EHR implementation known as “Meaningful Use.”
 The following five outcome-based goals are the basis for any EHR implementation: [iv]

 - Improving quality, safety, efficiency, and reducing health disparities